 Mr Bilal AlkhaffafConsultant Oesophago-Gastric and General Surgeon

-Oesophageal cancer; Gastric (stomach) cancer; Gastrointesinal Stromal Tumour (GIST); Minimally invasive thoracoscopic and laparoscopic (keyhole) surgery; Benign oesophageal and gastric disorders; Gastro-oesophageal reflux disease; Hiatus hernia & para-oesophageal hernia; Achalasia; Gallstone disease; Hernia; Research interest in outcomes reporting.
+Oesophageal cancer; Gastric (stomach) cancer; Gastrointesinal Stromal Tumour (GIST); Bariatric, Metabolic, Weight-Loss Surgery; Minimally invasive thoracoscopic and laparoscopic (keyhole) surgery; Benign oesophageal and gastric disorders; Gastro-oesophageal reflux disease; Hiatus hernia & para-oesophageal hernia; Achalasia; Gallstone disease; Hernia; Research interest in outcomes reporting.

 Mr Alkhaffaf qualified from the University of Manchester in 2003 and completed his surgical training in the North West of England.
 He has a specialist interest in minimally invasive (keyhole) surgery and has expanded his experience in this field by visiting international centres of excellence in the United States, South Korea and The Netherlands.
-This expertise was important in developing the minimally invasive surgery programme for oesophago-gastric cancer at Manchester Royal Infirmary.
-Mr Alkhaffaf has set up an international fellowship programme at Manchester Royal Infirmary for senior training surgeons wishing to expand their experience of minimally invasive oesophago-gastric surgery.
+Since the reorganisation of oesophago-gastric cancer services in Greater Manchester in 2018, Mr Alkhaffaf is based at Salford Royal NHS Foundation Trust, however holds a weekly outpatients clinic at Wythenshawe hospital.

 Research & Publications